dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 - General options:
    - `--no-verify` --- turns off all attempts to verify the program
-   - `--compile-verbose` --- print information about generated files
+   - `--verbose` --- print information about generated files

 - The translation results
    - `--output` (or `-o`) --- location (file or folder depending on the target) of the generated file(s)